truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 Moreover, "available at no cost" also means "it can be attacked at no cost".
 This is highly problematic, as the price cannot even react to the attack ("react to changes in scarcity"), and the [lack of price prevents capital investments from efficiently increasing](https://en.wikipedia.org/wiki/Economic_calculation_problem) bandwidth.
 (After all, our internet service providers built the current internet to purposefully have limited consumer upstream bandwidth because that's what the market told them we wanted).

-Anyone looking to improve Bitcoin's decentralization might look at integrating Bitcoin payment channels with Tor nodes.
-Once decentralization is improved, we *might* be more comfortable "trading off" some decentralization for other things we'd like to have (ie, bigger blocks, and cheaper/more-numerous transactions).
+Anyone looking to improve Bitcoin's decentralization might look at integrating Bitcoin payment channels with Tor nodes (or metering bandwith in VPNs, or in general).
+Keep in mind that more decentralization is not always better: as decentralization improves, we can be more comfortable "trading off" some for other things we'd like to have (ie, bigger blocks, and cheaper/more-numerous transactions).

 ## Conclusion

 To increase decentralization, focus on making a full node cheaper.
 "Decentralizers" include the Lightning Network, Tor, and metered bandwidth services.

 I will be [in Montreal](https://scalingbitcoin.org/montreal2015/) to discuss this and [related](http://www.truthcoin.info/blog/win-win-blocksize/) issues.